christianbertoni/shallow-shadows/README.md

 -scipy,
 -h5py

 All results are saved in h5py files.
+Refer to the Jupyter notebook <code>example.ipynb</code> for a practical example.

 ## Tensor network logic